-All reasonable steps will be taken to prevent retaliation against a student who has made a complaint of a breach of the code of conduct.
+All reasonable steps will be taken to prevent retaliation against a student who has made a complaint of a breach of the Code of Conduct.

-School Wide

-Problem Solving Strategy
+School Wide Problem Solving Strategy

-Students are encouraged to take personal responsibility and use appropriate problem-solving strategies.
-Students are expected to use words not physical actions and to access adult support as needed.
-Ultimately we need to establish what the problem is, why it is a problem and how we can solve the problem.
+Students are encouraged to take personal responsibility and use appropriate problem solving strategies.
+Students are expected to use words (not physical actions) and to access adult support as needed.
+Ultimately, we need to establish what is the problem, why is it a problem, and how can we solve the problem.